Table of Contents

 Assigning Services

-If the account is associated with an Anchor or Linked address that uses Wholesale Billing, the "Add Package" option won't be available for selection.
+If the account is linked to an Anchor or Linked address using Wholesale Billing, the Add Package option will not be available.

 By clicking on the Add Service button, which is present in both the highlighted area and at the center of the page - as long as no services are currently added to the account - you'll be presented with the “Create Account Service” modal.
 This modal will prompt you to select a service from a list of all services created on your instance, and allocated to the company this account is attached to.